makinacorpus/android-archetypes/README.md

 	mvn install -P 4.3

 ## Installation
-Use Maven to install these archetypes in your local repository :
+Use Maven to install these archetypes in your local Maven repository :

 	mvn clean install